All photography provided by Shutterstock

 Oregon Kids Read is truly a grassroots effort - everyone behind the website, our advocacy, and our first and second petitions is a non-paid volunteer.
 We have no financial or other affiliation with science of reading training that we want offered to Oregon teachers, especially those at our most struggling schools.
 We want Oregon to offer science of reading training because it's worked with struggling readers in other states and we believe it can work here too.

-Dr. Jennifer Schuberth is a writer and former E.D. of Alder College, a two-year liberal arts college concept.
+Dr. J. Schuberth is a writer and former E.D. of Alder College, a two-year liberal arts college concept.
 This work lives on at David Douglas High School as a free Early College Course.
-As an assistant professor at Portland State, Jennifer created a popular program in the academic study of religion and has also taught at the University of Chicago, Oakton Community College, and in Oregon Humanitiesʼ free college course for adults who face financial barriers to continuing their education.
-Jennifer is the parent of a middle-schooler with dyslexia and was herself diagnosed with dyslexia in her late 20s.
-As an educator and parent, she understands the importance of early literacy to later academic success, and volunteers with PPS to make sure every child in Oregon receives the resources they need to become a confident reader.
+As an assistant professor at Portland State, J. created a popular program in the academic study of religion and has also taught at the University of Chicago, Oakton Community College, and in Oregon Humanitiesʼ free college course for adults who face financial barriers to continuing their education.
+J. is the parent of a middle-schooler with dyslexia and was themselves diagnosed with dyslexia in their late 20s.
+As an educator and parent, they understand the importance of early literacy to later academic success, and volunteers with PPS to make sure every child in Oregon receives the resources they need to become a confident reader.

 Lisa Lyon, MPH, is a founder & community outreach director of Oregon Decoding Dyslexia, a state-wide advocacy group which spearheaded passage of Oregon's first dyslexia legislation.
 As the parent of a 10th grade son who has dyslexia, Lisa feels passionate about increasing public awareness of dyslexia.
 She enjoys connecting with other parents and sharing resources to make their journeys with dyslexia a little easier and more efficient.
 Currently, Lisa coordinates the monthly lecture series and supports the development of new Oregon Decoding Dyslexia chapters.